-Lined with historic buildings on both sides and an inviting long walkway at the center of it, Church Street Marketplace is an outdoor pedestrian mall in downtown Burlington where locals and visitors alike can spend the day browsing through gift shops, retailers, and boutique stores.
+Lined with historic buildings on both sides and an inviting long walkway at the center of it, Church Street Marketplace is an outdoor pedestrian mall where locals and visitors alike can spend the day browsing through gift shops, retailers, and boutique stores.

 This district dates back to the 1800s but over the years buildings have been renovated introducing a mix of styles from modest wood buildings to large commercial blocks with modern designs.

-Now, this is the top attraction of Burlington and connects some of the main landmarks like the Waterfront Park and the impressive red brick Unitarian church at the end of it.
+Now, Church Street Marketplace is the top attraction in Burlington and connects some of the main landmarks like the Waterfront Park and the impressive red brick Unitarian church at the end of it.

 The ease of navigating Church Street draws visitors here all day long.
-Throughout this district, you’ll also find an abundance of restaurants and cafes with outdoor patios to choose from.
-Reservations are highly recommended during busy times like evenings and weekends or you might be faced with a bit of a wait.
+Throughout this district, you’ll also find an abundance of restaurants and cafes with charming outdoor patios.
+Restaurant reservations are highly recommended during busy times like evenings and weekends or you might be faced with a bit of a wait.

 After roaming around the Church Street Marketplace make your way down to the Waterfront Park for a relaxing walk along the scenic Lake Champlain.

-To reach it, go directly west of the Church Street Marketplace.
+To reach the waterfront, go directly west of the Church Street Marketplace.
 If you have a car, you can park it at the Pease Lot on the corner of Lake St & College St.

-The calm lake water, well-maintained waterfront boardwalks, and welcoming benches scattered throughout the park create a serene atmosphere where you won’t want to leave.
-It’s the perfect place to spend the afternoon lounging on the grassy area, reading, relaxing and people watching.
+The calm lake water, well-maintained waterfront boardwalks, and welcoming benches scattered throughout the park create a serene atmosphere.
+It’s the perfect place to spend the afternoon lounging in the grassy area, reading, relaxing, and people-watching.

 If you’re looking for a longer place to stretch your legs, Island Line Trail is a 7.5-mile long pathway that runs along Lake Champlain through all of Burlington.
 It starts at Oakledge Park in the south and ends near the Winooski River in the north.
 You can spend hours walking the entire trail, or just tackle a smaller section near the downtown.

-This pathway was built in 1980 and is mostly flat making it the perfect place to experience Burlington on foot or to take a rental bike for a spin.
+This paved path was built in 1980 and is mostly flat making it the perfect place to experience Burlington on foot or to take a rental bike for a spin.
 If you have a bike, you can add extra distance by heading on a narrow causeway across Lake Champlain.

 The Oakledge Park restoration project plays an important role in the community to help with flooding and water erosion while adding space for local birds to use as a natural habitat.

 Burlington is one of the most charming lakefront towns, but did you know that here you’ll also find some of the best breweries in Vermont?
-I can’t think of a better way to relax at the end of the day after exploring the city than with a craft beer in hand!
+I can’t think of a better way to relax after a full day of exploration than with a craft beer in hand!

-For a self-guided tour, check out some of the favorites in town:
+For a self-guided brewery tour, check out some of the favorites in town: